 The primary goals of dysphagia intervention are to

-Management of individuals with dysphagia should be based on results of the comprehensive assessment.
-Decision making must take into account many factors about the individual’s overall status and prognosis.
-This might include information concerning the individual’s health and diagnosis, cognition, social situation, cultural values, economic status, motivation, and personal choice.
-Of primary concern is how the individual’s health status can be maintained or maximized.
+Management of individuals with dysphagia should be based on results of comprehensive assessment, including both instrumental and non-instrumental assessments as applicable.
+Decision making must take into account many factors about each individual’s overall status and prognosis.
+This might include information concerning the individual’s health and diagnosis, prognosis, cognition, social situation, cultural values, economic status, motivation, and personal choice.
+Maintenance and/or maximization of an individual’s health status is a primary concern.
 The SLP should consider and integrate the patient’s wishes and advocate on behalf of the patient to the health care team, the family, and other relevant individuals.

-Consideration for the underlying neurophysiological impairment is necessary for understanding swallow function and deficits.
-Different management approaches may be necessary for individuals with dysphagia that has resulted from an acute event, chronic/stable condition, or progressive neurological disorder.
+Consideration of the underlying neurophysiological impairment is necessary for understanding swallow function and deficits.
+Different management approaches may be necessary for individuals with dysphagia that has resulted from an acute event, a chronic/stable condition, or a progressive neurological disorder.
 Treatment targeting a specific function or structure may also affect function in other structures.

-Treatment of dysphagia may include restoration of normal swallow function (rehabilitative), modifications to diet consistency and patient behavior (compensatory), or some combination of these two approaches.
+Treatment of dysphagia may include restoration of normal swallow function (rehabilitative) and/or modifications to diet consistency and patient behavior (compensatory).

 Compensatory techniques alter the swallow when used but do not create lasting functional change.
 An example of a compensatory technique includes a head rotation, which is used during the swallow to direct the bolus toward one of the lateral channels of the pharyngeal cavity.
-Although this technique may increase swallow safety during the swallow, there is no lasting benefit or improvement in physiology when the technique is not used.
+Although this technique may increase swallow safety and/or efficiency during the swallow, there is no lasting benefit or improvement in physiology.
 The purpose of the technique is to compensate for deficits that cannot be or are not yet rehabilitated sufficiently.

-In some circumstances, certain techniques may be used for both compensation and rehabilitative purposes.
-For example, the super-supraglottic swallow is a rehabilitative technique that increases closure at the entrance to the airway.
-If used during a meal, it can serve as a compensation to protect the airway.
+Some techniques may be used for both compensatory and rehabilitative purposes.
+For example, the super-supraglottic swallow is a rehabilitative technique that increases closure at the entrance to the airway and may also serve as a compensation to protect the airway (McCabe et al., 2009).

-Upon completion of the clinical and/or instrumental evaluation, the clinician should be able to use the acquired data to identify which treatment options would be most beneficial.
-Treatment options for patients with dysphagia should be selected on the basis of evidence-based practice, which includes a combination of the best available evidence from published literature, the patient's and family's wishes, and the clinician's experience.
-Options for dysphagia intervention include medical, surgical, and behavioral treatment.
+Upon completion of the comprehensive assessment, the clinician uses the acquired data to identify which treatment options would be most beneficial.
+Treatment options for patients with dysphagia are selected on the basis of evidence-based practice, which includes a combination of the best available internal and external evidence.
+This includes external scientific research as well as data gathered on a specific person.
+Internal and external evidence may come from

 Biofeedback incorporates the patient’s ability to sense changes and aids in the treatment of feeding or swallowing disorders.
-For example, patients with sufficient cognitive skills can be taught to interpret the visual information provided by these assessments (e.g., surface electromyography, ultrasound, FEES) and to make physiological changes during the swallowing process.
+For example, patients with sufficient cognitive skills can be taught to interpret the visual information provided by these assessments (e.g., surface electromyography, ultrasound, fiber-optic endoscopic evaluation of swallowing [FEES], manometry, Iowa Oral Performance Instrument [IOPI], or mirror) and to make physiological changes during the swallowing process.

-Modifications to the texture of the food may be implemented to allow for safe oral intake.
-This may include changing the viscosity of liquids and/or softening, chopping, or pureeing solid foods.
+Modifications to the texture of the food may be implemented to facilitate safe oral intake.
+This may include changing the viscosity of liquids and/or softening, chopping, or pureeing solid foods (International Dysphagia Diet Standardisation Initiative [IDDSI]).
 Modifications of the taste or temperature may also be employed to change the sensory input of the bolus.
 Clinicians consult with the patients and caregivers to identify patient preference and values for food when discussing modifications to oral intake.
-Consulting with the team, including a dietician, is also a relevant consideration when altering a diet to ensure that the patient’s nutritional needs continue to be met.
+Consulting with the team, including a dietician, when altering a diet can help ensure that the patient’s nutritional needs continue to be met.

-Patients may benefit from the use of specific equipment/utensils to facilitate swallow function.
-A patient can use utensils to bypass specific phases of the swallow, to control for bolus size, or to facilitate oral control of the bolus.
+Patients may benefit from the use of adaptive equipment or environmental modifications to more effectively manage the bolus (Granell et al., 2012).
 SLPs collaborate with other team members in identifying and implementing use of adaptive equipment.

 Maneuvers are specific strategies that clinicians use to change the timing or strength of particular movements of swallowing.
 Some maneuvers require following multistep directions and may not be appropriate for patients with cognitive impairments.
 Examples of maneuvers include the following:

-Oral-motor treatments include stimulation to or actions of the lips, jaw, tongue, soft palate, pharynx, larynx, and respiratory muscles that are intended to influence the physiologic underpinnings of the oropharyngeal mechanism in order to improve its functions.
+Swallowing exercises include exercises of the lips, jaw, tongue, soft palate, pharynx, larynx, and/or respiratory muscles to improve function.
 Some of these interventions can also incorporate sensory stimulation.
-Oral-motor treatments range from passive to the more active (e.g., range-of-motion activities, resistance exercises, or chewing and swallowing exercises).
+Oral-motor treatments range from passive to active (e.g., range-of-motion activities, resistance exercises, or chewing and swallowing exercises).
 Examples of exercises include the following:

-Specific volumes of food per swallow may result in faster pharyngeal swallow responses.
-Clinicians modify the bolus size (i.e., bigger/smaller bolus amounts), particularly for patients that require a greater volume to adequately stimulate a swallow response or for patients that require multiple swallows per bolus.
+Specific bolus volumes per swallow may result in faster pharyngeal swallow responses (Barikroo et al., 2015).
+Clinicians modify bolus size particularly for patients that require a greater volume to adequately stimulate a swallow response (increase bolus size) or for patients that require multiple swallows per bolus (decrease bolus size).
 Patients may also require cuing and assistance to maintain an appropriate rate during meals.
-Impulsivity and/or decreased initiation are examples of cognitive deficits evident across a number of disorders that may affect a patient’s pace during meals.
+Cognitive deficits (e.g., impulsivity, decreased initiation) may affect a patient’s pace during meals.

-Postural techniques redirect the movement of the bolus in the oral cavity and pharynx and modify pharyngeal dimensions in a systematic way.
+Postural techniques redirect the movement of the bolus in the oral cavity and pharynx and modify pharyngeal dimensions.
 Postural techniques may be appropriate to use with patients with neurological impairments, head and neck cancer resections, and other structure damage.
-Postural techniques may be used in patients of all ages.
 Examples of postural techniques include the following:

-Postures and maneuvers may be combined in an appropriate manner, taking care to minimize patient effort/burden, where possible.
+Postures and maneuvers may be combined, taking care to minimize patient effort/burden when possible.

-Due to the interprofessional management of dysphagia, clinicians should be aware of multiple options for dysphagia intervention, including medical, surgical, and behavioral treatment.
+Due to the interprofessional nature of dysphagia management, clinicians should be aware of multiple options for dysphagia intervention, including medical, surgical, and behavioral treatment.
 Such knowledge increases pertinent communication with other health care providers and facilitates selection of the best treatment options for individual patients (Groher & Crary, 2010).